matthiasmeissen/glsl-playgrounds-2/README.md

-# glsl-playgrounds-2
+# GLSL Playgrounds 2

-A place to learn glsl shaders.
+A place to learn GLSL shaders.